 RALPH.
 You’re just mad 'cause your husband ran off with one of those New Jersey Community Theatre divas fifteen years ago.

 SALLY.
 That is so unfair.
 How could you even bring that up?
 That floozy broke up my marriage.
 (Back to her desk)

 RALPH. (sits back down at table)Nobody breaks up anything.
 He was gonna leave regardless.
-You can’t control another person’s actions.
-Everybody’s born with free will.
-A person wants to leave, they’re gonna leave, and there’s nothing you can do about it.
 You gotta move on with your life.
 Find someone else.

-(Amanda, a girl of ten years old enters the store and starts looking around for Gus)
+(Amanda, a nine years old girl enters the store and starts looking around for Gus)

 SALLY.
-Look at you, the philosopher all of a sudden.
-When did you get your degree in Psychology?
+When did you get your degree in relationship counselling?
 I notice you haven’t moved on since your wife passed away.